 - 2 lemons, one zested and both juiced

-- 2 tablespoons fennel or cumin seeds, crushed (I like a mix of both) + more for serving
+- 2 tablespoons fennel or cumin seeds, crushed (we like a mix of both) + more for serving

 - 2 tablespoons fresh oregano, chopped + more for serving